Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 - When all inputs, functions, outputs and the query have been entered, click *Start* at the top of the Overview page for the Stream Analytics job and for *Job output start time* select now, then click on **Start**.

+Raw data will start to appear in the Azure Data Lake Store (in stream/raw/severity/, stream/raw/core/ etc.) after approximately 5 minutes.

 ## Hot Path
   For the hot path, the Azure Stream Analytics job will process events from the Azure Event Hub and push them to Power BI for real time visualisation.
 We will name the Steam Analytics Job that we create for this, **HealthCareHotPath**.